kenadet/spring-boot-microservices-demo/README.md

 `http GET http://localhost:9001/books`.

-To make a post request to the Order endpoint,   do:
+To make a post request to the Order endpoint do:
 `http POST http://localhost:9002/orders isbn="1232323232" quantity=2`

 To undeploy microservices do `tilt down`.